In the Chinese pronunciation the "ds" is pronounced the same as the "ds" at the end of the word "words." It is

 These little dogs require a good daily grooming using a bristle brush.
 When kept in a long coat a topknot is usually

 tied to keep the hair out of the dog's eyes.
-Some owners prefer to have them trimmed to make the coat easier and
+Some owners prefer to have them trimmed to make the coat easier

-groomed, due to the fact that they shed little skin dander.
+very well groomed, due to the fact that they shed little skin dander.

 Sixteenth century documents and paintings show dogs resembling the Shih Tzu.
 The Shih Tzu is said to have